 - i.
-The SSWE Plan covers the whole of the parishes of Shadingfield, Sotterley, Willingham1 and Ellough, with the exception of the dwellings on the east side of Redisham Road in Redisham village.
-This is called the Neighbourhood Area. - ii.
+The SSWE Plan covers the whole of the parishes of Shadingfield, Sotterley, Willingham and Ellough.
+As of the 1st April 2023, part of the Parish of Shadingfield (west of the existing railway line) was transferred into the Parish of Redisham as a result of the Community Governance Review.
+The Neighbourhood Plan Area remains unchanged, and is shown in Figure 1. - ii.
 The prime purpose of a Neighbourhood Plan is to set out policies relating to the development and use of land in the Neighbourhood Area.
 The policies in this Plan have been developed from the responses to the questionnaire survey (conducted in 2018), public engagement, discussions with relevant groups and authorities, and other evidence gathering. - iii.
 The SSWE Plan cannot conflict with National Planning Policy, or change or promote less development than proposed in the strategic polices of the Waveney Local Plan.
 This includes the proposal for the development of approximately ten houses on the site to the east of Woodfield Close in Shadingfield/Willingham. - iv.
 The policies (Section 4) reflect the strongly-held community aspiration to retain the rural identity of the joint parishes.
 This includes conserving the landscape, tranquillity and character of the parishes and ensuring that any new development is of an appropriate size, scale and design for a small rural parish with very limited facilities or public transport.
 The policies address residents' opinions and concerns over the natural environment, the historic environment, housing, facilities and services, sustainable transport, and businesses and employment. - v.
 A number of issues came to light from the survey and public engagement that do not relate to land-use or development (Section 5).
 These include concerns about traffic, littering and fly-tipping, and the lack of safe pedestrian and cycle access along the A145.
 These issues are not eligible to be addressed by policies within the SSWE Plan, but actions have been outlined which will be addressed by the Joint Parish Council and other stakeholders as opportunities arise. - vi.
-Once adopted, the Neighbourhood Plan for Shadingfield, Sotterley, Willingham and Ellough (the SSWE Plan) will sit alongside the Local Plan to form part of the Development Plan for the Neighbourhood Area.
+The Neighbourhood Plan for Shadingfield, Sotterley, Willingham and Ellough (the SSWE Plan) sits alongside the Local Plan to form part of the Development Plan for the Neighbourhood Area.
 It is therefore an important document and will play a central role in planning decisions within the parishes through to 2036. - vii.
-The draft Plan was subject to formal consultation in early 2022, after which a revised version of the SSWE Plan was submitted to East Suffolk Council.
-The draft was then publicised and further comments invited.
+The draft SSWE Plan was subject to formal consultation in early 2022, after which a revised version was submitted to East Suffolk Council.
+The updated draft was then publicised and further comments invited.
 Along with associated documents, the Plan was then subject to examination by an independent examiner, who concluded that it would provide a strong practical framework against which decisions on development can be made.
 The examiner recommended that the Plan should proceed to Referendum, subject to a number of modifications. - viii.
-The final stage requires East Suffolk Council to undertake a local referendum to find out whether residents wish to accept the final version of the SSWE Plan.
-Following a successful referendum, East Suffolk Council will formally 'make' the plan part of the Development Plan.
+Following revision to take account of the examiner's comments, a final version of the SSWE Plan was subject to a local referendum, at which a majority of residents voted in favour of its acceptance.
+The Plan is now, therefore, a statutory consideration in determining all relevant planning applications within our Neighbourhood Area.

-1 The full name of the parish is 'Willingham Saint Mary' but it is referred to as 'Willingham' throughout the SSWE Plan
+&lt;sup>1 The full name of the parish is 'Willingham Saint Mary' but it is referred to as 'Willingham' throughout the SSWE Plan